mattwamoto/Afiax-Employee-handbook/guides/office/officehandbook.md

 Fire and first aid information can be found on the notice board.

-## Manchester
+## Kigali

-### Entry to Manchester
+### Entry to Kigali

 There is a wheelchair ramp on the left of the main building entry door with an automatic door at the top.
 The office is on the 4th floor; there is access via both stairs and lifts.
-The Manchester office is accessible to anyone using a standard wheelchair.
+The Kigali office is accessible to anyone using a standard wheelchair.

 ### Layout and office information